-Advancing Girls Education in Africa actively pursues opportunities to help our graduates continue their learning beyond the four years of secondary school.
+Advancing Girls’ Education in Africa actively pursues opportunities to help our graduates continue their learning beyond the four years of secondary school.

 AGE Africa is dedicated to the long-term success of girls in Malawi.
-We, therefore, are committed to enabling each girl to put her education into practice beyond the time she graduates.
+We are therefore committed to enabling each girl to put her education into practice beyond the time she graduates.

 Many AGE scholars qualify for and pursue higher education such as University, Teacher Training College or Nursing School.
 Many of these opportunities are subsidized by the Malawian Government.
 When girls pursue Teacher Training College or Nursing School they are often guaranteed employment upon graduation.

 AGE Africa supports all of our students who qualify for continuing education through the application and admissions processes.
 For these girls, we provide support in the following ways:

 - Application to private and government sources of funding.